quux00/mybatis-koans/README.md

 * implementing our own TransactionFactory
 * JNDI lookups
 * databaseIdProvider
-* more
+* more features, not listed here

-If any of these you have found to be really useful, feel free to suggest a new koan or write one yourself to add it here.
+If you have found any of these to be really useful, feel free to suggest a new koan or write one yourself to add it here.